Baltic Music Days

 Developing a contemporary music network within the Baltics is our common wish, therefore, the Estonian, Latvian, and Lithuanian Composers’ Union are joining forces to tighten our musical ties.

 Estonian Music Days, a festival with 42 years of history, will bring together the first edition of Baltic Music Days 2021 which this year takes place online and is free for all!

 Every year the Estonian Music Days festival has a theme permeating its concerts.
 The focus of the 2021 festival is “DNA”, which seeks a dialogue between our biological genetics, cultural origins, musical thinking, and science.

 The following festivals are planned in Kaunas (2022), in Riga (2023), and again in Estonia, Tartu (2024).

 Festival theme “DNA”

-What is our cultural DNA?
-Our musical DNA?
-In our work, how much do we dare to go back to our honest inner expression no matter how strange and inappropriate it may be?
+What is our cultural, musical DNA?
+In our work, how much do we dare to revert to our honest inner expression no matter how strange and inappropriate it may be?
 How much do we try to respond to certain trends that meet the expectations of a narrow circle?
 A wider circle?

-What are the functions of music and creation today that gives an environment and a sounding box to our musical DNA?
-What reflects it and gives it a right to exist?
+What are the current functions of music and creation that give an environment and a sounding board to our musical DNA?
+What reflects it and gives it the right to exist?

-The genetic DNA of Estonians, Latvians and Lithuanians are very similar, but, we are also different in our cultures.
-The music meetup in our Baltic peers allows us to observe what unites us and what distinguishes us.
+The genetic DNA of Estonians, Latvians and Lithuanians is very similar but our cultures are quite different.
+With the transformation of the Estonian Music Days into the Baltic Music Days, this musical meetup with our Baltic peers will allow us to observe what unites and distinguishes us.

 DNA-themed children’s compositions at the Estonian Music Days